Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Operator

-Hello, everyone, and welcome to the Triumph Bancorp's First Quarter 2022 Earnings Call.
-My name is Emma, and I will be coordinating your call today.
+Hello, everyone and welcome to the Triumph Bancorp's First Quarter 2022 Earnings Call.
+My name is Emma and I will be coordinating your call today.
 [Operator Instructions]

 I'll now pass the call over to the Senior Vice President of Investor Relations, Luke Wyse, to begin.
 Please go ahead, Luke.